vk2sh/electricity-billing-system/README.md

 Successfully implemented a hybrid architecture connecting a Java desktop client to a Spring Boot REST API.

 Optimized SQL queries via JDBC to maintain high performance while managing 1,000+ active records.

-Streamlined the billing entry to digital receipt generation.

-Would you like me to add a specific section for "API Endpoints" listing the routes you created for the payment gateway?